-Can a teenager have a small business?
-Just because you're under 20 doesn't mean you don't want to make money and get real-world business experience.
+Just because you're young doesn't mean you can't get real-world business experience.
 But with many employers being hesitant to hire underage workers, it can be difficult to find exciting job opportunities.

-Luckily, there's an ideal solution: Start your own business, become your own boss and do the kind of work you want to do.
+Luckily, there's an ideal solution: starting your own teen business and becoming your own boss so you can do the kind of work you want to do.
 Not sure what kind of business to start?
 One of these 25 small business ideas for teens is sure to be right for you.

 1. Dog Walking and Pet Sitting